Agentic Much? Adoption of Coding Agents on GitHub: Methodology

 \subsubsection{Commit and Pull Request Level Adoption}

 After having identified the repositories that contain agent configuration files, we perform a more granular analysis on their commit history and pull requests.
-In addition, we examine a random sample of non‑adopter repositories to uncover “silent adopters” (repositories that use agents but have no explicit agent configuration file).
+In addition, we also examine a random sample of{In addition, we carry the same analysis on \emph{all}} non‑adopter repositories to uncover “silent adopters” (repositories that use agents but have no explicit agent configuration file).

-We estimate the sample size needed for estimating a proportion of adopters in our population \cite{cochran1977sampling}.
+\begin{diffversion}{} We estimate the sample size needed for estimating a proportion of adopters in our population \cite{cochran1977sampling}.
 For an infinite population, the sample size for a proportion is given by:

 where \( Z \) is the critical value corresponding to the desired confidence level, \( p \) is the estimated proportion, and \( e \) is the margin of error.
 For a finite population of size \( N \), the corrected sample size is: